Skip to content

 Damn.
 Those are so good.

-We have since found another brand, Simple Mills, which is actually gluten-free - a term I usually run from.
-It just sounds like something's missing, doesn't it?
-(I also LOVE baked goods and the Boston bakery, "FLOUR.")
+But to get back to the current gluten-free craze, it just sounds like something’s missing, doesn’t it?
+How can you have a muffin without flour?
+(I also LOVE baked goods and the Boston bakery, “FLOUR.”)

-But back to the whole idea of "kid food."
 I feel like this is a huge marketing scheme in which companies are preying on parents who are treading water with everything we have going on.
 (Looking at the breakfast dishes in the sink as I'm writing this...it's three in the afternoon.)

 Good energy